 While physician job satisfaction is down on average, rural physicians are more likely to find satisfaction and professional fulfillment due to the autonomy, flexibility, and work-life balance often found in rural physician jobs.

-Dr. T sat down for a cup of coffee at the hospital cafe after completing his morning surgeries.
-He’d see patients in clinic this afternoon, but then, he would have four full days off in which he and his wife could explore their new community.
-He’d spent his whole career working 10 and 12 hour days, 5 or 6 days a week, and he was tired of the constant hustle.
+Dr. T sits down for a cup of coffee at the hospital cafe after completing his morning surgeries.
+He will see patients in clinic this afternoon, but then, he’ll have four full days off in which he and his wife plan to explore their new community.
+He spent his whole career working 10 and 12 hour days, 5 or 6 days a week, and he had grown tired of the constant hustle.
 Of course, after the last two years, what physician wouldn’t be?
 And yet, Dr. T still didn’t feel he was quite ready to hang up his white coat.
 This was one reason the job in the foothills of the Appalachians had been so appealing–the opportunity to work part-time.
 The fact that he’d also be building the mountain house of his retirement dreams was just an added bonus.
 It seemed too good to be true.
 He only wished he’d made the move sooner.